Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Proposed Non-Convex Penalty Method

 \section{Proposed Non-Convex Penalty Method}

 In this section, we present the proposed NCP framework to handle problem \eqref{eqn: onmf prob P2}.
 Let $\phi(\hb_j)\triangleq \|\hb_j\|_p^{v} - \|\hb_j\|_q^{v}\geq 0$ for $1\leq p<q$.
-Since $\phi(\hb_j)=0$ is equivalent to making binary decisions for each entry of $\hb_j$ (being zero or non-zero), our intuition is to have an algorithm that can gently arrive at the binary decision so that it can be less sensitive to bad initial points.
-Specifically, we consider the following penalized formulation
+Since $\phi(\hb_j)=0$ is equivalent to making mixed binary decisions for each entry of $\hb_j$ (being zero or non-zero), our intuition is to have an algorithm that can gently arrive at the mixed binary decision so that it can be less sensitive to bad initial points.
+Also, it is desirable to handle a problem with simple constraint sets.
+Motivated by this, we consider the following penalized formulation

-where $F(\Wb,\Hb)\triangleq \|\Xb-\Wb\Hb\|_F^2 + \frac{\mu}{2}\|\Wb\|_F^2 + \frac{\nu}{2}\|\Hb\|_F^2$, and $\rho > 0$ is a penalty parameter.
+where $F(\Wb,\Hb)\triangleq \|\Xb-\Wb\Hb\|_F^2 + \frac{ \mu_w}{2}\|\Wb\|_F^2 + \frac{ \mu_h}{2}\|\Hb\|_F^2$ , and $\rho > 0$ is a penalty parameter.
 As seen from \eqref{eqn: onmf prob PP}, since the non-convex norm-equality constraints in \eqref{eqn: onmf prob P2 C1} are penalized in the objective function, the penalized problem \eqref{eqn: onmf prob PP} involves simple convex constraint set only.

 Like the classical penalty method \cite[Chapter 17]{Wright_NO}, we attempt to reach a good clustering solution of \eqref{eqn: onmf prob P2} through solving a sequence of penalized subproblems in \eqref{eqn: onmf prob PP}, by gradually increasing $\rho$.
 The proposed NCP framework is shown in Algorithm \ref{table: SNCP}.
 It is expected that the norm-equality constraint \eqref{eqn: onmf prob P2 C1} can be gradually satisfied as $\rho$ increases, implying that the clustering assignment is achieved step by step in a smooth manner.
-This is in contrast to the classical k-means which has hard decision on the clustering assignment in the iterative process.
+This is in contrast to the classical K-means which has hard decision on the clustering assignment in the iterative process.
 This property also makes the proposed NCP method less sensitive to the choice of the initial point, which is one of the key advantages.
 An illustrative example demonstrating this point is given in \cite[Section 5]{SPD} of the supplementary material.